 3. Predictive Analytics: Going beyond historical data, predictive analytics enhance forecasting and long-term planning.
 CPG companies must hire or train data analysts to manage the mountains of information.

 Looking ahead, where else will CIOs need to monitor and modernize?
 PwC provides 2016 Retail and Consumer Products Trends based on its 2016 Global CEO Survey.

-New online only retailers are gaining traction with well-defined niches and can’t-ignore promotional strategies.
+New online only retailers are gaining traction with well-defined niches and cannot-ignore promotional strategies.
 For these brands, their products often become an art form and their customers participate in the communications.
-Examples include Dollar Shave Club’s irreverent video ads that have gone viral and Birchbox’s entertaining shopping experience which led to a powerful word-of-mouth campaign.
+Examples include Dollar Shave Club’s irreverent video ads that have gone viral and Birchbox’s entertaining shopping experience, which led to a powerful word-of-mouth campaign.

 As sales per square foot continue to decline, retailers and CPGs must pay attention to productivity and profit per square foot.
 In addition to digital technologies enabling more efficient use of real estate, more technology investments and creativity should be focused on improving the online shopping experience.
 PwC advises to think of the physical store as another “screen.”

 Savvy CPGs are opening physical stores to gain direct to consumer access and deliver a full brand experience.
 Brands such as Burberry, H&M and Sport Chek have created technology-enabled outlets with limited inventory but immersive environments.
 Offered as an experience alternative to restaurants, coffee shops and movie theaters, these stores feature interactive video displays, retail tables with touch-screen technology, and digital memory mirrors for 360-degree viewing in fitting rooms.